mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 higher the thrust employed, the brighter and more vibrant the blue colour appears.

-Another important feature of all manoeuvre- drive systems is gravitic compensators or ‘G compensators’.
+Another important feature of all manoeuvre-drive systems is gravitic compensators or ‘G compensators’.
 These enable a ship to engage in high levels of thrust without adversely affecting the crew contained inside.
 Ships